umarabid1/Admin-Scheduling-Tool/README.md

 qualified faculty based on availability and expertise.

 User Stories
-#Tasks
-Create a UI for adding and listing faculty members.
-Add data validation for faculty names.
-Implement Course Management Functionality: Create a UI for adding and listing courses.
-Add data validation for course names.
-Implement Scheduling Functionality: Allow assignment of courses to selected faculty.
-Store and display assigned courses.

-As an administrator, I want to add faculty members to manage course assignments.
-Acceptance Criteria: The system allows input of faculty names.Faculty names are displayed in a list.
-#Bugs
-Fix Input Validation Issues: Ensure that empty faculty or course names cannot be submitted.
-Improve Dropdown Functionality: Ensure that new entries appear in the dropdown menus dynamically.

 As an administrator, I want to add course offerings to manage what is available for scheduling.
 Acceptance Criteria: The system allows input of course names.
 Course names are displayed in a list.
 As an administrator, I want to assign courses to faculty members to automate scheduling.